 5 Advanced WordPress Optimization Techniques

-Before you begin optimizing your WordPress site, set a baseline.
+If you want to speed up WordPress, first set a baseline.
 Baselining is important because it shows how things have improved over time.
 Set your baseline before you begin to optimize your WordPress site so you can accurately measure the impact of any adjustments you make.

 For example, waterfall from GTMetrix coupled with page load speed and first contentful draw is a great indication of performance.